Asaduzzaman Noor: Politics

 Noor came to politics during the period of Ayub Khan in 1962.
 He was a student and had joined the East Pakistan Students' Union, which was a left-sided organisation.
 Later he became the chairman of the Nilfamari Mohokuma Shomeetee.
 In 1966, he was admitted to Dhaka University to study law, where he met Natyaguru Nurul Momen as his teacher.
 He was still a member of the Students' Union.
 Later he became the cultural secretary of the central committee.
 He also was the chairman of the Shongskriti Shongshod, a very large cultural organisation of Dhaka University.
-Noor stayed in the Iqbal Hall (now Johurul Huq hall) which was the centre of student politics during that period.
+Noor stayed in the Iqbal Hall (now Johurul Huq Hall) which was the centre of student politics during that period.
 At that time Noor came in contact with the versatile student leaders of that time.
 Though the followers of different political belief they worked together against the dictatorship of West Pakistan government.

-At the eve of Bangladesh Liberation War, Noor left Dhaka and came back to Nilphamari District when he received an order from his political party on 8 March 1971.
+At the eve of the Bangladesh Liberation War, Noor left Dhaka and came back to Nilphamari District when he received an order from his political party on 8 March 1971.
 There he helped the then East Pakistan Rifles (now Border Guards Bangladesh).
 He crossed the border during the War of Liberation on 8 April.
 Noor was a freedom fighter under the Sector-6 and helped to organise the war and took training.
 He also helped to recruit freedom fighters during the nine-month war period.
-But following the liberation of Bangladesh he grew more distant with active politics.
+But following the liberation of Bangladesh, he grew more distant from active politics.
 However, later Noor became active in the 1990 Mass Uprising against the military leader Ershad.

-In 1996, Noor was asked by the Bangladesh Awami League leader and future Prime Minister, Sheikh Hasina, to run as an Awami League candidate in the upcoming parliamentary election.
+In 1996, Noor was asked by the Bangladesh Awami League leader and future prime minister, Sheikh Hasina, to run as an Awami League candidate in the upcoming parliamentary election.
 However, claiming he was not yet ready, he postponed participation until the subsequent general election in 2001, running in his home-town, Nilphamari.
-In the 2001 general election Noor was elected as the Member of Parliament for Nilphamari-2, a constituency in the north-west, where he won with 38% of the popular vote.
+In the 2001 general election Noor was elected as the member of parliament for Nilphamari-2, a constituency in the north-west, where he won with 38% of the popular vote.